Blockstream/bitcoin-images/bitcoind/README.md

 You can watch the install or build logs by running `docker exec ub tail -f /opt/bitcoind/gitian/var/install|build.log` in another terminal window.
 After gitian has finished successfully, you can `Ctrl+D` out of the container and remove it `docker rm -f ub`.

-Lastly, you can build the actual Docker image with the Bitcoin binaries by
+Lastly, you can build the Docker image(s) with the Bitcoin binaries by specifying the appropriate Dockerfile:
 ```
-docker build -t blockstream/bitcoind:latest -f Dockerfile.gitian .
+docker build -t blockstream/bitcoind:tag_or_commit -f Dockerfile.gitian .
 ```
-And possibly adapt `build-and-push-to-dockerhub.sh` to build from source as well.
+Or feel free to adapt `build-and-push-to-dockerhub.sh` to build/push to your own repo/registry.

 ### How to run
 ```